brikis98/yevgeniy-brikman-homepage/_posts/2018-05-26-ownership-thinking.md

 ## Overall

-Worth reading for the good stuff, but expect to do a lot of head shaking as a highly privileged (and entitled!) white US-born male smugly tells you you're too entitled.
+Worth reading for the good stuff, but expect to do a lot of head shaking as a highly privileged (and entitled!) white US-born male smugly tells you that you're too entitled.

 ## Quotes